Photobomber - 1994-2018 original oil painting on linen

 After moving to New Mexico it resurfaced and I suddenly saw it as a sort of fairy tale joke, where a mythical narrative is interrupted by a blue rascal Loki-type character, who photobombs folk tales at poignant moments.

 I reworked it one day in 2018.
 Even the way I applied the brushstrokes is easy and lighthearted.
-I did not do any blending or fine detail, and used bright unmixed colors, which gives it an illustrative tone.
+I did not do any blending or fine detail, and used bright unmixed colors, which gives it a storybook tone.
 It was fun to paint, it felt effortless, and made me want to do more work that incorporates humor.

-I guess, now, any time I am painting, is just an opportunity for this blue creature to photobomb.
+I guess, now, any time I am painting, is just an opportunity for this blue character to photobomb.

 Size of artwork: 15 7/8" x 12"